 Open plan living-room with kitchen, dining and bedroom areas.
-Wood-burner, TV with DVD player, electric cooker (2 ring hob and mini oven), microwave, fridge (with ice-box), toaster, kettle and double bed (5')
+Wood-burner, TV with DVD player, electric cooker (2 ring hob and mini oven), microwave, fridge (with ice-box), toaster, kettle and king-size double bed (5')

 Shower-room with shower, WC and wash-basin

 Please note, due to the rural location, the WiFi can be intermittent.
 Due to the size of the hut there is not really enough space for a travel cot but babies up to six months old (non crawlers) are welcome in a moses basket. *A cot is not provided please bring your own moses basket.